pranav04katiyar/Development/src/b_APIs/1_APIs_Intro.md

     > - REST stands for **Representational State Transfer**.
     > - It is an architectural style for designing networked applications.
     > - REST APIs are a standardized architecture for building APIs that uses HTTP methods to perform operations.
+    > - REST defines a set of functions like GET, PUT, DELETE, etc. that clients can use to access server data.
+    > - The main feature of REST API is statelessness.
+    >   - Statelessness means that servers do not save client data between requests
+    >   - Client requests to the server are similar to URLs you type in your browser to visit a website.
+    >   - The response from the server is plain data, without the typical graphical rendering of a web page.
     > - These are the most popular and flexible APIs found on the web today.
 2. **SOAP APIs**:
     > - SOAP stands for **Simple Object Access Protocol**.